-State and Federal Governments across Australia are currently having to deliver significant and unprecedented infrastructure programmes to support regional and national economic growth and meet changing demands of residents.
+State and Federal Governments across Australia are currently having to deliver significant and unprecedented infrastructure programs to support regional and national economic growth and meet changing demands of residents.

 These are opportunities that can become a win‑win both for Governments and contractors by taking a far more positive attitude to shared improvement and success.
 Naturally, that requires changes in project structures, project management and supply chain collaboration – all of which can be met without upholding an ongoing confrontational contracting environment.

-The Australian Government is not unique in the challenges faced with major project programmes.
-Organisations across the globe are grappling with how to achieve their programmes faster, practically and specifically, for less cost, with fewer emissions and no harm.
+The Australian Government is not unique in the challenges faced with major project programs.
+Organisations across the globe are grappling with how to achieve their programs faster, practically and specifically, for less cost, with fewer emissions and no harm.